Watermael-Boitsfort

 Watermael-Boitsfort (French, /fr/) or Watermaal-Bosvoorde (Dutch, /nl/; Watermael-Boschvoorde), often simply called Boitsfort in French or Bosvoorde in Dutch, is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the south-eastern part of the region, it is bordered by Auderghem, the City of Brussels (namely the Bois de la Cambre/Ter Kamerenbos), Ixelles, and Uccle, as well as the Flemish municipalities of Hoeilaart, Overijse and Sint-Genesius-Rode.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 As of 1 January 2022, the municipality had a population of 25,187 inhabitants.
 The total area is 12.97 km2 of which 58% is covered by the Sonian Forest, which gives a population density of 1942 PD/km2, four times less than the average of Brussels.
 Its average annual income per inhabitant is also the highest in the region (€25,063 in 2020).